shibana1412008-maker/PLACEMENT-ASSESSMENT-IN-C/README.md

 Q4.print the last occurrence of a given key else -1.

 Placement Assessment-2:
-Q1.Check th given character is Uppercase,Lowercase,Digit or Special symbol.
+Q1.Check the given character is Uppercase,Lowercase,Digit or Special symbol.
 Q2.Given an array of integers, Find and return the mininmum element.
 Q3.Write a C program to print your marks in 5 subjects each on a new line.
 Q4.Check whether the digits of a number are in Ascending order.